 Light Is Not Good: He is an elf, but in true Silmarillion style he is an arrogant, self-centered racist, dressed in fabulous silver robes.

 The Oathbreaker: How the Dwarves see him.
 From their point of view, Thranduil was Thrór's vassal (he did, after all, pay tribute), regardless of how chilly their relationship seems to have been.
 Due to that relationship, Thranduil was obligated to defend Thrór from all his enemies, including Smaug, and regardless of whether victory was likely or even possible.
 Which is why Thorin repeatedly insists that Thranduil betrayed both his father and grandfather.

 Playing Gertrude: A male example.
 Lee Pace is actually two years younger than Orlando Bloom.
 Although elves age differently to humans, Thranduil would still potentially be a few thousand years older than Legolas.

-The Resenter: Implied in the prologue when he shows deference to Thrór, there is a subtle expression of displeasure on his face.
-Likewise when he turns away from aiding the dwarves after Smaug invades, his face shows a hint of satisfaction.
+The Resenter: Implied in the prologue when he shows deference to Thrór, there's a subtle expression of displeasure on his face.
+Likewise, when he turns away from aiding the dwarves after Smaug invades, his face shows a hint of satisfaction.

 Sadistic Choice: His actions in the first film can be seen as this, as he chooses to not lead his people into a hopeless battle against an enemy that they have no chance against rather than help the dwarves try and retake Erebor from Smaug.